 The keynote and plenary sessions will remain the same, but, in addition to all of the workshops we have always offered, we will add more seminars that are geared toward parents.

-This year’s conference will be in Dallas, Texas.
-Stay tuned for more information about accomodations.
+This year’s conference will be in Dallas, Texas at Highland Park Presbyterian.
+Click here for information about accommodations.

 Rooted Ministry organizes youth ministry conferences to offer great teaching and an ideal venue for relationships and the interchange of ideas.
 The hope is that attendees will leave feeling that they learned a great deal, both from the program and from conversations.